Megan Smart

-Megan Smart is an Australian television and film actress.
+Megan Smart (legally Megan Hajjar since 2019, born 14 December 1994) is an Australian television and film actress.

 Early life

-Smart grew up in Brisbane.
+Smart was born in Brisbane to an Australian father and a Lebanese mother.
 She graduated from Western Australian Academy of Performing Arts in 2016.
-She has Lebanese heritage and used Megan Hajjar, her mother’s maiden name, professionally for a spell from 2019.
+She has Lebanese heritage on her mother’s side and legally changed her surname to Hajjar, her mother’s maiden name, in 2019 to be considered for more Middle Eastern roles.

 Career

 She made her screen debut in the 2017 film Breath, winning the role after her first professional audition.
 She also appeared in Love Child.
 She played a serial killer named Charlotte in the ABC television series Harrow.
 She played troublemaker Anna Hennessy in Screentime and Channel Seven’s The Secret Daughter in which she appeared with Jessica Mauboy.
 She also had a role in Peter Rabbit 2: The Runaway.